How To Treat Shin Splints And Keep Running

 shin splint pain in runner

-Shin splints are thought to be unrepaired microdamage, resulting in a ‘stress response’ accumulated in the outer edge of the tibia due to excessive loading and inadequate recovery.
+Shin splints are considered unrepaired microdamage, resulting in a ‘stress response’ accumulated in the outer edge of the tibia due to excessive loading and inadequate recovery.

 While the exact mechanism is unknown, the two prevailing theories are;